-Before I start this I have to say one thing.
-I don’t breastfeed.
+Before I start this I have to say one thing: I don’t breastfeed.
 I never have and I never will.
-Although that’s only because I’m the dad in all of this.
+Although that’s only because I’m the dad in this breastfeeding journey.
 As such, well, I don’t really have to explain biology on this blog now do I?
 But my wife does breastfeed.
-It might have been incredibly hard to establish at first, but in the long term breastfeeding made our lives so much easier.
+It might have been incredibly hard to establish at first, and people often ask “when does breastfeeding get easier?” but in the long term breastfeeding did make our lives so much easier, despite the early day difficulties.

 Since people love lists, well I hope they love lists, I thought I’d do 8 quick ways that breastfeeding made our lives easier.
 I dare say you guessed that from the title.
 Either way, let’s start: